Absolutely. If you are suspected of any crime, then it is always better to have counsel.

 I am being accused of theft in the 4th degree by an ex employer.
 I got a call from a detective asking me to come down to the station and have an “interview” I asked what’s the process?
 He then stated he first has to read my my rights and then it’ll take about 15-20 minutes.
 Does this mean I...
 Read more »

 If a detective is calling you to "talk" about a case, it usually means that detective is trying to build a case against you in order to make an arrest.
-In other words, the detective is only wanting to talk to you because s/he doesn't have enough evidence to get a warrant or to arrest you, yet.
-The...Read more »
+In other words, the detective is only wanting to talk to you because s/he doesn't have enough evidence to get a warrant or to arrest...Read more »

 Yes, just getting arrested for a new charge can be the basis of a new violation (including failure to report that arrest to probation).
 But that doesn’t mean that you will be found guilty of the new violation for the new arrest.
 More times than not, the State will file the new violation against...Read more »